1:1

 1:1 work mirrors dyads in nature: two beings forming a temporary, attuned, mutually space of exchange, and exploration.
 As mammals navigating shifting seasons of life, shedding old skins, renewal, aging, change, and migrating through diverse physical and psychological landscapes.
 Living is about compost and decay as much as it is about growth and becoming.

 Ecological companioning is not therapy.
-It offers a corridor: a place for ecologizing the psyche and exploring the inner terrain (and subterranean worlds) it moves through.
+I do not diagnosis, treat, intervene, process complex trauma, fix, or advise.
+What is offered is a corridor: a place for ecologizing the psyche and exploring inner terrain (and subterranean worlds) it moves through.
 Together we attune to thresholds, listen for signals of inner and outer ecologies, and tend what is composting, gestating, dissolving, or calling for air and movement.
-The natural world becomes a teacher in expression — in how we molt, erupt, soften, or lie fallow.
+Learning with the natural world and how it teaches exchange and expression — in how we too can molt, erupt, and change internal landscapes.

-This work supports transitions, composting phases, migrations, initiations, or simply a place to rest, breathe, and reorient within the vast web of life.
-If this resonates, I’d be honored to companion the journey.
+This work supports transitions, composting phases, migrations, initiations, or can also be a place to rest, breathe, and reorient within the vast web of life.

-With a background in ecological psychology and training as a future LPC, my 1:1 Symbionts sessions offer a grounded, ethical, and nature-informed coaching container.
-My work is grounded on the understanding that humans are not isolated organisms; we are relational beings embedded within living systems, and the more we understand the natural world, the better we might understand or completely revision ourselves.
+With a background (M.A) in ecological psychology and training as a future LPC, my 1:1 Symbiont sessions offer a grounded, ethical, and nature-informed coaching container; grounded on the understanding that humans are not isolated organisms but relational beings embedded within living systems.
+The more we understand the natural world, the better we might understand or completely revision ourselves.

 This is not clinical mental health treatment, but a collaborative process of ecological meaning-making and embodied awareness; offered with clarity, respect, and care.